 How to Minimize Side Effects

 - Stay hydrated.
-2–3 L of water daily, more on kratom days.
+2–3 L of water daily, and more on kratom days.

 - Rotate strains.
-Prevents tolerance and keeps doses low.
+This prevents tolerance and keeps your doses low.

 - Take rest days.
-At minimum 2 per week.
+Two per week, minimum.

 - Eat well.
-Support liver and GI function.
+Your liver and GI tract will thank you.

 - Buy lab-tested product.
-Adulterants cause most serious issues.
+Adulterants cause most of the serious problems.

 - Never combine with alcohol or benzodiazepines.

 - Listen to your body.
-New, worsening, or unusual symptoms = stop and consult a doctor.
+New, worsening, or unusual symptoms mean stop and see a doctor.

 When to Seek Medical Attention